ioccc-src/mkiocccentry/jparse/json_util_README.md

 JSON tree[3]:	lvl: 7	type: JTYPE_MEMBER	name: "bar"		<<-- NOT THIS LEVEL !!!
 ```

-The `jval(1)` will need to help explain JSON tree levels.
-We highly recommend that
+The `jval(1)` man page will need to help explain JSON tree levels.
+We highly
-the command:
+recommend that the command:

 ```sh
 jfmt -L tab foo.json